 One of the most important rituals in your skincare routine is scrubbing or exfoliating your skin.

-It speeds up the turnover of skin cells by helping remove old skin, which facilitates the appearance of young skin underneath.
+It speeds up the turnover of skin cells by helping remove old skin.
+This facilitates the appearance of young skin underneath.

 Regular scrubbing helps you maintain healthy, radiant skin and it slows down the aging process.

-It does this by helping remove toxins and bacteria from your skin, balancing the skin’s oil production, unclogging pores, improving blood circulation and improving the absorption of skincare products such as masks and moisturizers.
+Plus it improves blood circulation and the absorption of skincare products such as masks and moisturizers.

 This rosemary sea salt body scrub with a coconut oil base is great to smoothen your skin.